-- Automatic inheritance of part knowledge - Automatic downloading (programming) of generated image to target Flash memory - Automatic halt on main() - Setting breakpoints [105] and watchpoints [106] - Stepping [93] (single, step in step out etc.) - Viewing and editing local variables, registers, peripherals [113], memory - Viewing and editing global variables [25] - live global variables is a LinkServer only feature - Viewing disassembly - Semihosted IO - Introduced in MCUXpresso IDE version 10.2.0 : - Instruction Trace is supported for all debug solutions - GUI Flash Tool [124] is supported for all debug solutions - New in MCUXpresso IDE version 10.3.0 : - SWO Trace is supported for all debug solutions including profiling, interrupt trace etc. - Viewing details of execution faults via the Faults View [111] - automatically displayed for faults generated during LinkServer debug
+- Automatic inheritance of part knowledge - Automatic downloading (programming) of generated image to target Flash memory - LinkServer/CMSIS-DAP Flash programming see the chapter Introduction to LinkServer Flash Drivers [135] - Automatic halt on main() [93] - Setting breakpoints [101] and watchpoints [103] - Stepping [88] (single, step in step out etc.) - Viewing and editing local variables [120], registers [105], peripherals [109], memory [121] - Viewing and editing global variables [112] - New in MCUXpresso version 11.0.0 - Live global variables [112] are supported for all debug solutions - Viewing disassembly [120] - Semihosted IO [152] - Introduced in MCUXpresso IDE version 10.2.0 : - Instruction Trace is supported for all debug solutions, please see Instruction Trace Guide for more information - GUI Flash Tool [130] is supported for all debug solutions - Introduced in MCUXpresso IDE version 10.3.0 : - SWO Trace is supported for all debug solutions including profiling, interrupt trace etc. please see SWO Trace Guide for more information - Viewing details of execution faults via the Faults View [107] (automatically displayed for faults generated during LinkServer debug, a pause will be required for other debug solutions)